-While the amount of time you've been dating before he puts a ring on it is definitely telling, turns out so is the length of your engagement as well!
+While the amount of time you've been dating before your partner puts a ring on it is definitely telling, turns out so is the length of your engagement as well!
 From a few weeks to a few years, we asked a bunch of relationship experts to dissect exactly what it says about you, both individually and as a couple.

 "Let's keep things simple.
 These couples eschew the long, drawn-out process of planning a wedding, and they make sure to hammer down all the essentials in just 12 short weeks.
 Their wedding probably won't be grand, but it will be all theirs." — NY-based relationship expert and owner of National Coach Academy Kristie Santana